sagecorbett/Artificial_Intelligence/ReadMe.md

 ## Degrees

-Degrees is a python program that utilizes a Breadth-first Search to find how many degrees one actor is from another.
+Degrees is a python program that utilizes a Breadth-first Search to search through over a million actors and movies to find how many degrees one actor is from another.

 ![Gif showing degrees](./assets/Degrees.gif)